xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 // Using RemoteWebDriver from now on

 ```
-Then starting from Katalon 7.0.0, the following exception will be thrown:
+Then starting from Katalon 7.0.0, the following exception indicates as:

 ```groovy
 Cannot cast object 'com.kms.katalon.core.webui.driver.SmartWaitWebDriver@7cab1508' with class 'com.kms.katalon.core.webui.driver.SmartWaitWebDriver' to class 'org.openqa.selenium.remote.RemoteWebDriver'